February 10, 2025

 2. Stand with feet hip-width apart.

-3. Hinge at the hips and lower the dumbbells down your legs while keeping your back straight.
+3. Hinge at the hips and lower the dumbbells down your legs while keeping your back straight and arms extended.

-4. Drive through your heels to return to a standing position, squeezing your glutes at the top.
+4. Drive through your heels to return to a standing position, squeezing your glutes at the top, and keep the dumbbells straight throughout the movement.

 Pro Tip: Focus on controlling the descent and maintaining a neutral spine throughout the movement.
+Keep your arms extended and the dumbbells straight for proper form and maximum muscle engagement.
 If you’re training for strength progression, track your heaviest lifts and aim to set a PR every few weeks.

 Dumbbell Bent-Over Row (Two-Arm)